Debus (crater)

 Debus is a small lunar impact crater that is located on the far side of the Moon, past the eastern limb.
-It lies to the east-southeast of the crater Ganskiy, and just to the west of the huge walled plain Pasteur.
+It lies to the east-southeast of the crater Ganskiy, and just to the west of a huge walled plain named Pasteur.

 This is a circular crater with a bowl-shaped appearance.
 The rim is worn, and several tiny craterlets lie along the edge.
 The interior floor is relatively level and nearly featureless.

-This crater was previously identified as Hansky H before being renamed by the IAU in honor of former Kennedy Space Center director Kurt H. Debus.
+This formation is named in honor of German engineer, NAZI officer, and former Kennedy Space Center director Kurt H. Debus (1908-1983).
+Its designation was formally adopted by the IAU in 2000.
+Previously, it was identified as Ganskiy H, a satellite feature of Ganskiy.